peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Parameters:</b>

  * <i>diag</i>: An integer, 0 or greater, to use as diagnostic information associated with this object.
 If none is needed, should be zero.
-To get the diagnostic information from another ERational object, use that object's  `UnsignedNumerator`  property.
+To get the diagnostic information from another arbitrary-precision binary rational number, use that object's `UnsignedNumerator`  property.

 <b>Return Value:</b>